 Mountain Youth Charities is a 501(c)(3) nonprofit organization founded in 2013 by Marcia Shawler and the late William McKee.
 The inaugural fundraising event for Mountain Youth Charities was held in July 2013 when The United Community Bank sponsored “Mountain Challenge: Roddick vs. Courier” at Cedar Creek Racquet Club.
-Thanks to the tremendous support from the community, our sponsors, and tennis stars Andy Roddick and Jim Courier, we raised enough money to found the Boys & Girls Club of the Plateau in September 2014.
+That successful event was repeated in July 2014.
+Thanks to the tremendous support from the community, our sponsors, and tennis stars Andy Roddick and Jim Courier, we raised enough money to launch the Boys & Girls Club of the Plateau.

 Please visit our Grants page to learn more about the organizations supported by Mountain Youth Charities or to obtain a grant application.